Bay to Breakers: Organization operators

-Bay to Breakers is owned and operated by Wasserman.
+Sponsors

 In 2010, ING completed 5 years of sponsorship.
 In 2011, online retailer Zazzle signed a deal to sponsor Bay to Breakers for 2 years.
 After Zazzle dropped out as a title sponsor in 2013, the race was picked up by Craigslist.
 In 2014, ZOZI, the B2B2C platform for the $125B global tours and activities market, signed a deal to sponsor Bay to Breakers.

-On February 12, 2014 Bay to Breakers announced a partnership with athletic apparel company Under Armour to provide race participants with hi-tech runner's shirts.
+On February 12, 2014, Bay to Breakers announced a partnership with athletic apparel company Under Armour to provide race participants with hi-tech runner's shirts.
 All registered participants receive perks like the Under Armour T, as well as an MVP membership to Map My Fitness, Finisher Medals, Race Bib with Timing Tag, on course entertainment and access to the Finish Line Festival.
 On February 18, 2015 Zappos.com became the multi-year title sponsor of the event.
 As such, the event was renamed "Zappos.com Bay to Breakers".

-On March 30, 2017 Alaska Airlines became the title sponsor of the race in an effort to connect with the Bay Area community and events, in the same year expanding service to 13 more cities from the Bay Area.
+On March 30, 2017 Alaska Airlines became the title sponsor of the race in an effort to connect with the Bay Area community and events.
+Zappos.com resumed title sponsorship of the race in 2022.